Bourbon Glazed Ham

-Bourbon brown sugar glazed ham makes a rich, elegant, and delicious meal for holidays or special occasions.
+One day when I was “cookbook surfing,” I came across this ham recipe in the old Time-Life, Foods of the World, American Cookbook from the 1960s.
+Bourbon glazed ham makes a rich, elegant, and delicious meal for your holiday table or special occasions.
 I love simple recipes with just a few ingredients and this one fits the bill.

-Cooking With Bourbon
+Cooking With bourbon

 While I don’t like drinking any dark-colored spirits, bourbon included, I have no problem cooking or baking with them.
 Since the alcohol evaporates, all that’s left is the rich flavor that compliments the sweet brown sugar.